dvco-xx/project0/README.md

-# project0
+# Project 0

-edX CS50 web programming with Python and Javascript
+Web Programming with Python and JavaScript